William Buckland ate as many species of animals as he could. But the weirdest thing he ate was a king's heart.

 This intellivore also had a lust for animal meat.
 Associates noted one of Buckland’s favorite feasts was mice on toast.
-Among his other notable repasts were porpoise, panther and puppy at parties he would host.
-His Society for the Acclimatization of Animals also consumed sea slugs, kangaroo and currasow.
+Among his other notable repasts were porpoise, panther, and puppy at parties he would host.
+His Society for the Acclimatization of Animals also consumed sea slugs, kangaroo and curassow.

 The eccentric’s tastebuds weren’t satiated by just animal flesh.
 Buckland tasted the limestone wall of an Italian cathedral to disprove the local legend that said a saint’s blood was imbued in the walls and floors.
 Buckland’s culinary expertise concluded the substance was bat urine.

 Perhaps Buckland’s most famous story revolved around a visit to Lord Harcourt in 1848.
 The Harcourt family had in its possession a silver locket of brown pumice believed to be the mummified heart of King Louis XIV of France.
 The Harcourts somehow got a hold of this French treasure.
 The family put it on display during a formal dinner with several high-profile guests in attendance including the Archbishop of York.

 The mummified heart was part of a French tradition dating back to the 13th century wherein handlers separated the internal organs from a deceased king’s body.
 People mummified the organs and placed them in a different final resting place than the corpse.
 Kings usually specified precisely where they wanted their hearts to go.
 In Louis XIV’s case, his heart went next to his father’s.
 The hearts of kings ended up in a crystal display on top of a velvet pillow.